dorkitude/dstruct/README.markdown

 You can subclass DStruct to configure its behavior.
 Think of it as a BaseModel for your non-db-backed stuff :)

-You can specify certain attributes as "required", and if your call to the constructor is missing one of them, initialization will raise an Exception of the type `DStruct.RequiredAttributeMissing`.
+ * You can specify certain attributes as "required", and if your call to the constructor is missing one of them, initialization will raise an Exception of the type `DStruct.RequiredAttributeMissing`.

-Optionally, you can demand a specific type for each of these attributes.
+ * Optionally, you can demand a specific type for each of these attributes.
 If such an attribute is present, but its value is of an invalid type, `__init__` will raise a `DStruct.RequiredAttributeInvalid` Exception.

+ * You can also tell DStruct not to automatically verify your schema by settings the class attribute `struct_schema_check_on_init` to `False`.
+This is useful in cases where some of the required values are derived, so they can't all be passed into the constructor.
+See the test `test_delayed_verification()` for an example of this.

+ * Finally, you can make the schema less rigid by overriding `cls.get_extra_allowed_types()` -- for instance, you might want to allow `unicode` values and `str` to be interchangeable.
+See the test `test_flexible_schema()` for an example of this.

 Basic Subclass Examples: RequiredAttribute